 Person of Mass Destruction: The Saint of Killers, which was realized far too late by an unfortunate tank battalion.
 How dangerous could a guy who looks like he walked out of a Western set be?

 The Power of Legacy: Deconstructed, then averted.
 When Jesse is hanging on to Cassidy from a plane, he tells Cassidy to tell Tulip he loves her, then orders him to let go.
-Cassidy then reveals himself by telling Tulip he couldn't hear what he said.
+Cassidy then reveals himself by telling Tulip that Jessie didn't say anything.
 But at the very end, Cassidy's goodbye letter explains to Tulip what Jesse had really told him.